cesalazar/berlinblockchainweek/events/open-source-incentivization-and-sustainability-with-oscoin/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: "Goals: Understand the problems that OScoin is trying to solve in open-source.
+description: 'Goals: Understand the problems that OScoin is trying to solve in open-source.
 Content details: What we are building and the general problem of open source incentivization.
 Incentivization and governance models we imagine for Open Source.
 Technical aspects of the platform we intend to build.
-Self-amending core language we call radicle."
+  Self-amending core language we call radicle.'

 #####################